 When someone is pulled over on suspicion of a drug-related DUI in San Fernando Valley, the police will start off by asking questions that might elicit a confession to having taken prescription or illegal drugs.

 Many officers will think that an individual is under the influence of alcohol as opposed to drugs, and will therefore conduct field sobriety tests or ask the suspect to submit to a preliminary alcohol screening device.
 Once it is determined that the individual is not under the influence of alcohol, the officers will change their tactics.

-For example, they will check the suspect’s pupils for dilation or any other signs that might indicate impairment by drugs, and potentially have a drug recognition expert (DRE) called out to the scene to perform certain tests.
-In some cases, an officer will bring the suspect to the police station to have a DRE perform tests.
+Law enforcement officers can have DREs perform a variety of tests designed to detect impairment by drugs.
 DREs undergo specialized training through the police department that aims to help them determine whether or not someone is under the influence of drugs.